McKaysPlay/FINAL-FANTASY-TES-V/README.md

 - Fire place textures are missing/purple (This is an Embers XD issue meaning I need to add another patch)
 - Powerful and aggressive creatures start spawning in Vampire Coven/Caves **VERY** quickly after entering them.
 This should only be an issue if you picked a Vampire start - Run to the exit as quick as you can.
 - The game can forget to load your face properly.
-Open up the console with '`'.
-Then type 'showracemenu' and hit enter.
-Then close the console with '`' again.
+Open up the console with `tilde`.
+Then type `showracemenu` and hit enter.
+Then close the console with `tilde` again.
 Then simply hit the Done key and accept the name of your character.

 </details>